 - A "Writing Intensive" philosophy course

-- At least three courses from the History of Philosophy series (Ancient, Medieval, Modern, 19th Century, 20th Century-or a course with significant historical content approved by the faculty)
+- At least three courses from the History of Philosophy series, including Ancient and Early Modern and at least one other (Medieval, 19th Century, 20th Century, or a course with significant historical content approved by the faculty).

 - Introduction to Logic